-Training of laboratory personnel for the analysis of POPs at the Stockholm Convention list is offered to the laboratory of the Government Chemist Laboratory Agency in Tanzania.
+Training of laboratory personnel for the analysis of POPs at the Stockholm Convention list is offered to the Environmental laboratory Services Section of the Environmental Management Bureau in the Philippines.
 Two trainers from the Vrije Universteit (VU) Amsterdam, the Netherlands will give a seven-day course to demonstrate analytical methods for POPs.
 The course will include lectures with theory (ca. 30%) and practical ('hands-on') work (ca. 70%) in the laboratory.
+The theoretical part (2 days) already took place in December 2017 by Prof. Dr. Jacob de Boer.